kracr/ODPReco/README.md

  &nbsp; &nbsp; b.
 Execution Procedure:

- After the jar file has been downloaded, it can run in the command prompt.
-The jar file along with the library folder (of dependencies) and resources folder should be kept in a single folder.

- The command for running the jar file is : java -jar odp-tool.jar
+ Clone this project and download its zip folder.
+Extract it and save it in a folder.

+ Open command line and go to the location where this folder is saved.
+After entering into the folder, follow the sequence as mentioned below-

+ cd corenlp_123

+ mvn compile

+ mvn install

+ After this step, the jar file alongwith dependencies will be created in target folder.

+ Copy the resources folder (present in corenlp_123 folder) into the target folder and change the path in command line to target folder by entering cd target

+ jar file can be executed from this folder by using the command - java -jar odpreco-with-dependencies.jar

- After running the command, the user is asked to enter the description, competency questions and OWL file path of the ontology.
-It is  mandatory to enter the OWL file path.
-The description and competency questions can be skipped.
+ After entering this command, the user is asked to enter the description, competency questions and the OWL file path.
+It is mandatory to enter the OWL file path, the description and competency questions can be skipped.
+Recomemndations follow after user enters the input.

- User can also clone this project and run it.
+ After ODPReco has recommended ODPs, kindly fill this form https://forms.gle/SV3vgdsDqJ8hMVw68 .It is user feedback form.

 # EXAMPLES